 Filters: ZWO IR Cut Filter

-How to find Messier 30?
+How to Locate Messier 30

-Messier 30 lies in Capricornus, a Southern constellation that is visible to Northern observers low in sky.
+Messier 30 lies in Capricornus, a Southern constellation that is visible to Northern observers low in the sky.
 M30 is located near the edge of Capricornus towards Piscis Austrinus.

 To find it, first locate the constellation, which is not easy due to it being very faint overall.
 Once you know you are looking in the right direction, try to spot the 5.2 magnitude star "41 Capricorni".
-This star is bright enough to be visible through any pair of binoculars, telescope or finder scope and lies very close to the cluster.
+This star is bright enough to be visible through any pair of binoculars, telescope, or finder scope and lies very close to the cluster.
 You can see this star in our image.

 Discovered in 1764